There are three types of students; A students, B students and C students.

-B students usually get jobs with the government while A students usually wind up working for C students.
+When they leave school, B students get jobs working for the government, and A students wind up working for C students.